MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 });

 ```
-### 3. Detect scrolling event
+### 3. Detect the scrolling event

-By attaching an *EventListener* to the page/ element we can detect scroll event like below.
+Attaching an *EventListener* to the page/ element we can detect the scroll event like below.

 ```javascript